The Future of Data Centers: Shaping the Social and Political Landscape of Our AI Infrastructure header image [details on webpage]

 Panelist - Celine Benoit, Principal Planner with the Atlanta Regional Commission

 Celine is a Principal Planner with the Atlanta Regional Commission.
-She has been in this role for almost 8 years with her work focusing on water resiliency and efficiency planning strategies to include variables that could potentially challenge the reason’s water supply.
+She has been in this role for almost 8 years with her work focusing on water resiliency and efficiency planning strategies to include variables that could potentially challenge the region’s water supply.
 Prior to this position she has 10 years of combined experience in regional air quality and its associated health impacts as well as environmental consulting for coastal land use and management.
 Celine has an M.S in Geosciences from GSU, and a B.S in Biology from U. Central Florida.

 Matthew Williams